hemerson1/SimpleRL/README.md

 **File**: ```laser_tag.py```

-**Description**: A turn-based grid environment in which a selected agent competes against an enemy in the game of laser tag with the end goal to reduce the opposing player's lives to zero.
+**Description**: A turn-based grid environment in which an agent competes against an enemy in the game of laser tag with the end goal to reduce the opposing player's lives to zero.
 * State -  a flattened version of the grid environment with the positions of both players and the terrain.
 * Action - a player movement in a given direction followed by a shot in another specified direction.
 * Reward - given for every successful hit on the opponent.